 Still, teeth whitening is the fastest, easiest, and most non-invasive way to improve the appearance of your smile.

 The term ‘teeth whitening’ is a bit misleading.
-All teeth whitening procedures—even in-office whitening—are based on hydrogen peroxide stain removal—but hydrogen peroxide can’t reach to the middle of your tooth so doesn’t actually whiten the whole tooth.
-It’s, therefore, better to think of teeth whitening as removal of deep stains rather than making the colour whiter.
+All teeth whitening procedures —even in-office whitening —are based on hydrogen peroxide stain removal, but hydrogen peroxide can’t reach to the middle of your tooth so it doesn’t actually whiten the whole tooth.
+It is, therefore, better to think of teeth whitening as removal of deep stains rather than making the colour whiter.

-As stains can and do come back, at Bite Dental Brisbane we see teeth whitening as an ongoing program.
+As stains can and do come back, we see teeth whitening as an ongoing program at Bite Dental Brisbane.

 Normal tooth whitening packages consist of a pre-ordered stock kit that does not allow for ongoing maintenance.
-Our team at Bite Dental provide you with the necessary teeth whitening solutions to achieve your desired result, but also continue to reassess your maintenance requirements at every future visit.
-All teeth whitening clients at Bite Dental receive a complimentary ‘top-up’ solution at every six-monthly check up to maintain their bright and healthy smile.
+Our team at Bite Dental will provide you with the necessary teeth whitening solutions to achieve your desired result, but will also continue to reassess your maintenance requirements at every future visit.
+All teeth whitening clients at Bite Dental receive a complimentary ‘top-up’ solution at every six-monthly check-up to maintain their bright and healthy smile.

 Why should I whiten my teeth?

 Maybe you’ve always wanted a beautiful white smile, or your teeth have yellowed over time.
 Maybe you’re not happy with the staining that results from drinking coffee, tea or cola.
 Whatever the reason you have for wanting teeth whitening, you’re not alone.